 Actions speak louder than words and all of that, but the things you say definitely affect how other people see you and what they think of you.

-There are certain phrases that, if a regular part of your vocabulary, are bound to make everyone around you think that you have some serious growing up to do.
-Here are some things you’ll probably want to stop saying if you don’t want to be seen as an immature, petulant child.
+There are certain phrases that, if they’re a regular part of your vocabulary, are bound to make everyone around you think that you’re a bit petulant.
+Whether you’re in the office or out with mates, the way you react to stress or disagreement tells a story about your maturity level.
+If you want to be taken seriously as an adult, here are the things you’ll probably want to stop saying to avoid being seen as a bit of a child.

 1. “It’s not fair!”